rdevries-thoughtworks/leap_se/pages/docs/platform/guide/environments.md

     }

 You can use any combination of `version`, `branch`, and `commit` to specify the binding.
 The values for `branch` and `commit` only work if the `leap_platform` directory is a git repository.

+The value for `commit` is passed directly through to `git log` to query for a list of acceptable commits.
+See [[man gitrevisions => https://www.kernel.org/pub/software/scm/git/docs/gitrevisions.html#_specifying_ranges]] to see how to specify ranges.
+For example:

+* `HEAD^..HEAD` - current commit must be head of the branch.
+* `3172444652af71bd771609d6b80258e70cc82ce9..HEAD` - current commit must be after 3172444652af71bd771609d6b80258e70cc82ce9.
+* `refs/tags/0.6.0rc1..refs/tags/0.6.0rc2` - current commit must be after tag 0.6.0rc1 and before or including tag 0.6.0rc2.